An introduction to an effective earned value management system (EVMS) webinar series part 1

 The techniques for analysing EVM data are well understood and widely deployed.
 However, the system of work that provides ‘unquestionable’ data to analyse is less well understood.
 This, in turn, has led to a lack of understanding of what Earned Value Analysis is actually telling us about our projects.

-We will build up your knowledge over three webinars, here in this first webinar, starting with why a “good” Earned Value Management System (EVMS) and associated baseline is required to support valid Earned Value Analysis (EVA).
+We build up your knowledge over three webinars, here in this first webinar presented on Tuesday 29 September 2020, started with why a “good” Earned Value Management System (EVMS) and associated baseline is required to support valid Earned Value Analysis (EVA).
 The sub-heading for this webinar is: Obsessing about SPI & CPI is pointless without first knowing that the project is under control.
-Along the way, we will debunk a number of EVM myths.
+Along the way, we debunked a number of EVM myths.

-It should be noted that within the proposed three hour duration of the webinars, this can only achieve an awareness level of the scope and complexity of an effective EVMS.
-It is highly likely that, for some attendees, this will leave them with more questions than answers.
-However, the intent of these webinars is just that – to start to get people to ask themselves the difficult questions.
+It should be noted that within the proposed three hour duration of the webinars, this only achieved an awareness level of the scope and complexity of an effective EVMS.
+It is highly likely that, for some attendees, this left them with more questions than answers.
+However, that was the intent of these webinars – to start to get people to ask themselves the difficult questions.

 Scot Butcher has spent his entire career as a Civil Servant in the Ministry of Defence.
 Scot started his career in air systems, project managing the procurement of aircrew and maintainer training systems.